alex-bellon/wikipedia/README.md

 ## History & Anthropology
 - [Abuwtiyuw](https://en.wikipedia.org/wiki/Abuwtiyuw) - The Egyptian dog Abuwtiyuw was one of the earliest documented domestic animals whose name is known.
 - [Acoustic Kitty](https://en.wikipedia.org/wiki/Acoustic_Kitty) - Acoustic Kitty was a CIA project launched by the Central Intelligence Agency Directorate of Science & Technology, which in the 1960s intended to use cats to spy on the Kremlin and Soviet embassies.
+- [Baby Tooth Survey](https://en.wikipedia.org/wiki/Baby_Tooth_Survey) - The Baby Tooth Survey was initiated by the Greater St. Louis Citizens' Committee for Nuclear Information in conjunction with Saint Louis University and the Washington University School of Dental Medicine as a means of determining the effects of nuclear fallout in the human anatomy by examining the levels of radioactive material absorbed into the deciduous teeth of children.
 - [Cargo Cult](https://en.wikipedia.org/wiki/Cargo_cult) - A belief system among members of a relatively undeveloped society in which adherents practice superstitious rituals hoping to bring modern goods supplied by a more technologically advanced society.
+- [Capitol Hill Autonomous Zone](https://en.wikipedia.org/wiki/Capitol_Hill_Autonomous_Zone) - an occupation protest and self-declared autonomous zone in the Capitol Hill neighborhood of Seattle, Washington.
+- [Cypherpunk](https://en.wikipedia.org/wiki/Cypherpunk) - any activist advocating widespread use of strong cryptography and privacy-enhancing technologies as a route to social and political change.
 - [Flitch of bacon custom](https://en.wikipedia.org/wiki/Flitch_of_bacon_custom) - The awarding of a flitch of bacon to married couples who can swear to not having regretted their marriage for a year and a day is an old tradition, the remnants of which still survive in some pockets in England.
 - [Gay Nineties](https://en.wikipedia.org/wiki/Gay_Nineties) - an American nostalgic term and a periodization of the history of the United States referring to the decade of the 1890s.
 - [Immurement](https://en.wikipedia.org/wiki/Immurement) - is a form of imprisonment, usually until death, in which a person is placed within an enclosed space with no exits.